Muni Lall: Early life

-He was born on 6 August 1948 to Ram Ashray Prasad into chamar caste at Bhojpur, Bihar Province, British India.
+He was born on 6 August 1938 to Ram Ashray Prasad at Bhojpur, Bihar Province, British India.
 He completed a B.A (Eco.) and an M.A (Pol.
 Sci) from Patna University.
 Later he was admitted to study for a PhD at the London School of Economics with a research topic on the "Development of Tribals through Co-operativization."
 But he did not submit a thesis for approval due to personal problems.

 Civil service

 He got selected into civil services in and held the post of SDO, Land Reforms and SDM of Chas in Bihar government for 5 years.

 Later he got promoted to ADM, Supply & Rationing, M.D of Bihar State Tribal Development Corporation, Bihar State Hill Area Lift Irrigation Corp. and BIADA (Bokaro).
 He was also DC and DM of Bokaro district.
 He was then promoted to Additional Secretary, Special Secretary and Secretary in Dept. of Planning & Development in Bihar Government.